lemire/docker_programming_station/README.md

 Then it passes your command: your command runs in the current directory but within the image.
 Docker does not copy your code to the image: everything is read and stored in the current directory.
+You also have only access to the current directory from within docker.

 So you can do basic programming tasks: